ARA Santa Fe (S-21): Fatal attack

 On 23 April, the Royal Navy ships HMS Brilliant, HMS Antrim, HMS Plymouth and the ice patrol ship HMS Endurance had been sent to retake the island of South Georgia, with a detachment of Royal Marines and Special Boat Squadron commandos.
 This was Operation Paraquet.
 Around 6am on 25 April, after leaving Grytviken, Santa Fe was detected on radar by Lieutenant Chris Parry, the observer of the Westland Wessex HAS.3 anti-submarine helicopter from Antrim, and attacked with depth charges.
 This attack caused extensive internal damage, including the splitting of a ballast tank, the dismounting of electrical components and shocks to the machinery.
 As the submarine struggled to return to Grytviken on the surface, Plymouth launched a Westland Wasp HAS.1 helicopter, and Brilliant launched a Westland Lynx HAS.2.
 The Lynx dropped a Mk 46 torpedo, which failed to strike home, but strafed the submarine with its pintle-mounted 7.62 mm L7 General Purpose Machine Gun (GPMG).
 The Wessex also fired on Santa Fe with its GPMG.
 The Wasp from HMS Plymouth and two other Wasps launched from Endurance fired AS-12 air-to-surface anti-ship missiles at the submarine.
 Due to the fiberglass material of the ship's sail, the missiles passed from side to side.
 Corporal Alberto Macias was severely wounded, later having a leg amputated.
-MG fire was used to respond the attack from the ship as it retreated back to Grytviken.
+Machine gun fire was used to respond to the attack from the ship as it retreated back to Grytviken.
 Santa Fe was fitted with doors at the sail, from which to shoot while navigating on the surface.
 It was a feature that most American submariners considered unnecessary, as it was unlikely to be used in modern warfare.

 Once ashore, Santa Fe's crew and the Argentine garrison at South Georgia, still under attack, attempted to fire their rifles and machine guns and a Bantam anti-tank missile at the aircraft, which missed.
 The Argentine boat was damaged badly enough to prevent her from navigating.
 The British aircraft decided to end the attack and retreat to their ships.
 The crew abandoned the listing submarine at Grytviken pier.
 At 5pm on 25 April the Grytviken garrison commander surrendered, after being warned by the main guns of the ships HMS Plymouth (F-126) and HMS Antrim (D-18); there were also several helicopters in the area, transporting SAS and SBS commandos to strategic points.
 Lt.
 Alfredo Astiz and fifteen of his men, at Port Leith, initially refused to surrender on April 25, but did so on the morning of 26 April.